stephenrossetti/Module-11-SQL-Challenge-Employee-Tracker/README.md

 ## Credits

 Utilized stackoverflow for set up of new employee functionality (specifically, mapping new role and manager to table).
 Utilized Module-12 activities for examples of code.
+Cfonts from github.